Excuses That Can Derail Your Success

 Some common success excuses include:

-1. Lack of resources: Claiming that they don’t have enough , time, connections, or support to achieve success.
+1. Lack of resources: Claiming that they don’t have enough money, time, connections, or support to achieve success.

 2. Unfavorable circumstances: Believing that their background, upbringing, or situation hinders their chances of success.